 Symptoms can range from non-existent or mild to severe.
 Common symptoms of PID include:

 - painful intercourse

 - pelvic pain

-Untreated PID may cause infertility.
-If you have unprotected sex or multiple sexual partners, get tested for STIs regularly to ensure you receive prompt treatment.
-PID is usually treated with antibiotics.
+PID is usually treated with antibiotics but may cause infertility if not addressed.
+If you have unprotected sex or multiple partners, get tested for STIs regularly to ensure you receive prompt treatment.

 Weight-related health problems

 Weight can cause irregular periods in many ways.
 Being either overweight, or underweight can impact your fertility by causing ovulation disruptions and making it harder to get pregnant.
 Eating disorders, excessive exercise, and excessive weight loss can all cause irregular cycles.

 Maintaining a healthy weight helps regulate hormonal balance and you can use an ideal weight calculator to find your target weight range.
 This can help you set weight loss or weight gain goals for pregnancy.

 Ovulation and irregular periods

 Ovulation plays an important role in fertility and irregular ovulation is the most common cause of infertility.
 Irregular periods can signify that you are not ovulating regularly or having anovulatory cycles (cycles where you do not ovulate at all), leading to varying lengths in menstrual cycles.